 This means ABC Contractor collected payments an average of 25 days after invoicing during the month of May.

 Now if we change the ending accounts receivable balance to $1.4 million, let’s see how the DSO changes.

-By changing the AR balance, the DSO was increased by four days.
+It now takes an average of 29 days to collect on invoices.
+By changing the AR balance, the DSO increased by four days.

 Why you need to know your DSO